Departing from Linlithgow (midway between Edinburgh and Glasgow)

 Craigh na Dun (filming location) – your Outlander tour would not be complete without a visit to the famous hill used as Craigh na Dun.
 Of course the standing stones won’t be there, but you’ll be able to stand on that very special hill and take in the breath-taking views and the tangible energy surrounding you…

-After standing on Craigh na Dun’s magical hilltop, we’ll take you to your overnight accommodation in Inverness, where you’ll stay for three nights.
+After standing on Craigh na Dun’s magical hilltop, we’ll take you to your hotel in Inverness, where you’ll stay for four nights.

-Day Four and Five: Inverness and the Highlands, the book locations…
+Day Four: Culloden and the Fraser Lovat Lands… the Outlander book locations…

 Culloden Battlefield – where the last pitched battle was fought on British soil.
-We will give you a tour of the battlefield and take you to see the Fraser Stone, the gravestone for the Frasers who tragically fell on 16 April 1746.
+Enjoy a tour of the indoor museum and the battlefield.
+See the gravestone for the Frasers who tragically fell on 16 April 1746 along with many other Clansmen.

 Clava Cairns – is an exceptionally well-preserved group of prehistoric burial cairns and standing stones which were built around 4000 years ago.
 They include the famous large ‘split stone’.
 It’s these stones that lie near Culloden Battlefield, where the sounds of battle would have been heard on that fateful day, just as they were heard as Jamie and Claire said their goodbyes at the stones before he went into battle and she came back through the stone.